 If there is an error, your first step is to contact the U.S. Bankruptcy Trustee’s Office to file a report.
 The case is typically referred to the F.B.I., then reopened.
 You’ll need to defend your claim in court in order to prove that the bankruptcy is fraudulent.

 While the government is often understanding of those in a faulty bankruptcy predicament, the legal process for removing it from your records can be long and drawn out.
 The help of a trusted advocate can be essential.

 Can I Remove a Bankruptcy from a Credit Report on My Own?

 It is possible to pursue removing a bankruptcy from your credit report on your own, and some people have managed to do so.
 However, it is a time-consuming, labor-intensive process that many people find complicated, confusing, and frustrating.

 We encourage you to learn as much as you can about credit report disputes and credit repair processes, then count the real cost of DIY credit repair before committing to handling this important task on your own.

-Many people who have needed to remove a bankruptcy from their credit reports have achieved success by working with a credit repair services provider like Lexington Law Firm.
-Lexington Law Firm has successfully helped hundreds of thousands of clients remove millions of negative items.
+People who have needed to remove a bankruptcy from their credit reports have achieved success by working with a credit repair services provider like Lexington Law Firm.
 If other questionable negative items are affecting your credit report and score, we can help you challenge those as well.

 Contact us today for a free personalized credit consultation to find out how we can help you through your fraud crisis so that you can move on to a financially stress-free future.